 BOOK NOTICE–On January 1, 1824 the Presbytery of Kaffraria was organized the first presbytery in Africa.
 In celebration of this bicentennial A Survey of Presbyterian Mission History in Africa: Historic Beginnings (c.1790s to c.1930s) is the first of a two-volume set by Barnabas Academic Publishers.
-Volume two is scheduled for publication in 2024.
-The editor, J. C. Whytock, has taught church and missions history at colleges and seminaries across Africa more than twenty years and his work includes An Educated Clergy, 2007, as well as contributions to The Encyclopedia of Christian Civilization, 2012, and A Companion to The Reformation in Scotland, 2021.
-The book cover shows a reproduction of a painting by Thomas Baines of the intimidatingly large tree Baobab; it was painted while the artist travelled with Dr. David Livingstone on his Zambesi Expedition in 1858.
+Volume two is scheduled for publication near the end of 2025.
+The editor, J. C. Whytock, has taught church and missions history at colleges and seminaries across Africa for more than twenty years and his publications include An Educated Clergy, 2007, as well as contributions to The Encyclopedia of Christian Civilization, 2012, and A Companion to The Reformation in Scotland, 2021.
+The book cover reproduces a painting by Thomas Baines of the intimidatingly large tree Baobab, which was painted while the artist travelled with Dr. David Livingstone on his Zambesi Expedition in 1858.

 Following a forward by Ronald Munyithya, retired church pastor and lecturer in Biblical Studies at Mukhanyo Theological College, the text is divided into four parts including 13, 9, 3, and 7 chapters respectively.
 The first part considers the historic beginnings and developments in western and southern Africa; the second part addresses the same subjects for western and central Africa; then the third part looks into the Nile corridor in the northeast part of the continent; and the fourth part ponders assorted topical studies.
-Some of the chapter titles from the four parts are—African Presbyterian Sung Praise–Principles, Early Psalters and Hymnals; Presbyterian Developments in Kenya; History of Presbyterians in Rwanda; Presbyterian Ethiopianism in South Africa and Malawi; Old Princeton Seminary & the Missionary Imperative, which includes an article about Princeton alumni that served in Africa; Jewish and Muslim Missions in Northern Africa; The History of Early Presbyterianism in Sudan; legacies of African American Missionaries of the American Presbyterian Congo Mission; Beginnings of Presbyterian Work in German Kamerun, c.1879–c.1940; and Revival and Exile: The Madeirans, A Story of Influence on the Fringe.
+Some of the chapter titles from these parts are—African Presbyterian Sung Praise–Principles, Early Psalters and Hymnals; Presbyterian Developments in Kenya; History of Presbyterians in Rwanda; Presbyterian Ethiopianism in South Africa and Malawi; Old Princeton Seminary & the Missionary Imperative, which includes an entry about Princeton alumni that served in Africa; Jewish and Muslim Missions in Northern Africa; The History of Early Presbyterianism in Sudan; legacies of African American Missionaries of the American Presbyterian Congo Mission; Beginnings of Presbyterian Work in German Kamerun, c.1879–c.1940; and Revival and Exile: The Madeirans, A Story of Influence on the Fringe.
 Sprinkled throughout the four parts are biographical inserts some of which are—Joseph E. Phipps and William H. Sheppard missionaries to the Belgian Congo; Mary Galloway Giffen, missionary of the Associate Reformed Presbyterian Synod of the South; Tadros Yusif, who was the first ordained Presbyterian pastor in Egypt; and Thomas A. Lambie: Missionary Entrepreneur.
+The immensity of Africa is seen in the nearly 800 pages of Presbyterian Mission History in Africa.

 The twenty-six authors unite to provide through their varied experiences and scholarship a panorama of Presbyterian history in Africa.
 They are–E. Paul Balisky, Douglas K. Bower, Thoko M. Chilembwe, Mary Cloutier, Steve Curtis, Hans Blix Duodu, Sherif A. Fahim, J. Cameron Fraser, James Garretson, Kimberly D. Hill, Dale W. Johnson, David Kawanga, Ezra E. Kwizera, Milton Lipa, Nelson Pilile Mpayipeli, Retief Müller, Rhodian Munyenyembe, Andrew Okuch Ojullo, Watson A. O. Omulokoli, Alex Pettett, John S. Ross, Todd Statham, Barry Waugh, Jack and Nancy J. Whytock (Publication Project Administrator), and Humphrey F. Zgambo.